 - Click Add SSO profile.

 - Check the Set up SSO with third-party identity provider box.

 - Enter the following URLs to your third-party IdP:

-- Sign-in page URL: The page where users sign in to your system and to Google.
+- Sign-in page URL: The page where users sign in to your system and Google Workspace.

 - Sign-out page URL: The page where users are redirected to after signing off.

 Note: All URLs must be entered and must use HTTPS, for example https://sso.domain.com.

 About the issuer

 The issuer, or entity ID, is the service provider that issued the SAML request.

 You can choose whether to include a standard or domain specific issuer.
 When multiple domains are configured to use SSO with the same IdP, a specific issuer can be parsed by the IdP to identify the correct domain name for the SAML request.